Northern Maramureș

 Northern Maramureș (Maramureșul de Nord, [maraˈmureʃul de ˈnord]; Észak-Máramaros; Північна Мараморщина) is a geographic-historical region comprising roughly the eastern half of the Zakarpattia Oblast in southwestern Ukraine, near the border with Romania.
 Until 1920, it was part of the Maramureș subregion of Transylvania, at which time the former Máramaros County was divided into a northern part (incorporated into Czechoslovakia, the part which is now in Ukraine), and a southern part (incorporated into the Kingdom of Romania).

 From 1920 till 1939, the region belonged to Czechoslovakia, then until 1944 to Hungary, and then until 1991 to the Soviet Union.
 Since 1991, Northern Maramureș has been part of Ukraine.

-Part of the boundary that separates Northern Maramureș from Romania runs along the Tisza River.
+The Tisza River is part of the boundary separating Northern Maramureș from Romania.

 The majority of the population are Ukrainians (Rusyns, Boykos and Hutsuls - indigenous groups), while a Romanian community, totaling 32,100 according to the 2001 Ukraine census, lives compactly, mostly in some eighteen localities, in Rakhiv and Tiachiv raions (districts), close to the Romanian border.
 For most of the 20th century, communications between Southern and Northern Maramureș were severed.
 After the collapse of Communist Regimes in Europe, and through cooperation between the Romanian and Ukrainian governments, the restoration of bridges across the Tisza has begun.